Shakeel-I/Statistical-Tests__using__SAS/README.md

 # Hosmer and Lemeshow Goodness-of-Fit Test
 The Hosmer-Lemeshow test evaluates the goodness-of-fit for logistic regression models by comparing the observed and expected frequencies of outcomes in groups of data.
 It helps determine whether the model adequately fits the data.

+H₀ (null hypothesis): The model fits the data well; there is no significant difference between observed outcomes and those predicted by the model across the groups.

 ![Hosmer1](https://github.com/user-attachments/assets/69656266-22d6-405b-b825-4fba0585affc)
 ```
 proc logistic data=Employment plots=none;